 APRStac runs as a single binary with no dependencies.
-Download the correct version for your platform from the downloads page, then run it from a terminal.
+Download the correct version for your platform from the downloads page.

 On first run, APRStac creates a default configuration file (aprstac.toml) and a SQLite database (aprstac.db) in the working directory.
 Your browser will open automatically to the web interface at http://localhost:14501.